Divide-By-0/zk_battleship/README.md

 # battleship
 Zero Knowledge Battleship

+## Battleship.sol Contract
+Some progress made on the contract.
+More TODOs in the comments.
+See battleshiptest.js for which parts I've tested.

 ## Details

 built using truffle. and drizzle in theory.
 I say in theory because npm is being stupid as fuck on my laptop and it's not letting me install the drizzle package. send help.